Nîmes Olympique: Current squad

-Reserve squad

 Notable players

 Below are the notable former players who have represented Nîmes in league and international competition since the club's foundation in 1937.
 To appear in the section below, a player must have played in at least 80 official matches for the club or represented the national team for which the player is eligible during his stint with Nîmes or following his departure.